 In the second year, students are to choose the pre-seminars (History Liberal Arts Seminar and Reading Seminar) subdivided by field and period of their choice to learn specialized study methods.

-From the third year, students acquire analytical and reflective skills in specialized seminars under the supervision of their respective advisors.
+From the third year, students deepen their analytical and interpretive abilities in specialized seminars under the supervision of their advisors, and in the fourth year, they produce a graduation thesis that serves as the culmination of their academic training.

 * Please refer to the syllabus for more information on the courses.